 Conventional Dairy — Many people find that eliminating conventional cow’s dairy helps decrease symptoms.

-Fried foods – These foods are difficult to digest and may make hives worse.
+Fried foods — These foods are difficult to digest and are known to increase inflammation, which can only make rashes worse.

-Processed foods – Many processed foods contain additives (under the term natural flavors or certain food dyes) that can cause allergic reactions in certain people.
+Processed foods — Many processed foods contain additives (under the term “natural flavors” or certain food dyes) that can cause allergic reactions in certain people.
+You should also check out my 6-Step Checklist to Avoid the Worst Ingredients.

 #1 Vitamin C (2,000mg daily)

-Vitamin C is a powerful antioxidant and has antihistamine properties.
+Vitamin C is a powerful antioxidant and has antihistamine properties, which can help to reduce the inflammation of a rash.

 #2 Nettle leaf (300 mg 3x daily)